 On this page you will find a list of terms used on this site.
 Additionally, you may refer to the NJTPA Transportation Acronym Guide found HERE.

-A project stakeholder is any individual or business that has vested interest in the study or the project, such as business owners or individuals from key destinations in the project area Stakeholders volunteer their time and input to the Project Team as needed.
+A study stakeholder is any individual or business that has vested interest in the study or the project, such as business owners or individuals from key destinations in the project area Stakeholders volunteer their time and input to the Study Team as needed.